-For people who first forayed along this rocky coast of the Pacific it must have seemed the spot where, so they say, Abalone Woman, also called Changing Woman, fled the grasp of Eagle and stood facing westward towards the source of her deep transformative power.
+For the First Nation people who foraged freely along this rocky coast for roughly ten millenia it must have seemed to be the spot where, so they say, Abalone Woman, also called Changing Woman, fled the grasp of Eagle.
+They say she found sanctuary by facing westward, towards the source of a deep transformative power.

 “Eagle came down the coast, so they say

 He came down where she sat, facing west,

 He whipped her with fire on the coast, they say

 Then flew back to the ridge, so they say.

 Then Eagle looked back, he looked west, they say

 In 1860, when stagecoach service first connected San Francisco to the Mendocino Coast the trip was, so they say, a bumpy, dusty, unpleasant affair.